spierala/mini-rx-store/README.md

 ## Make simple things simple - The `Feature` API

-If a Feature in your application requires only simple state management, then you can fall back to a simplified API which is offered for each `Feature` instance (which is returned by the `Store.feature` function).

-You can update state without writing Actions and Reducers!
+If a Feature in your application requires only simple state management, then you can fall back to a simplified API: With the `Feature` API you can update state without writing Actions and Reducers.

-#### Create a Feature Store
+#### Create a Feature (Feature State):

-To create a Feature Store, you need to extend MiniRx's `Feature` class, passing the feature name as well as its initial state.
+To create a Feature, you need to extend MiniRx's `Feature` class, passing the feature name as well as its initial state.

 ```
 export class UserStateService extends Feature<UserState>{